shamanland/floating-action-button/readme.md

 **Using of android:elevation attribute**

-By default `FloatingActionButton` sets elevation implicitly for API level 21 and higer.
+By default `FloatingActionButton` sets elevation implicitly for API level 21 and higher.

 In order to disable implicit behavior use attribute `app:floatingActionButtonImplicitElevation="false"`.